6 Things Doctors Need To Know Now

-So, how does one explain the successful adoption of electronic claims, and electronic prescriptions?
+So, in the light of industry wide failed ePA adoption, how does one explain the success of electronic claims, and electronic prescriptions?

 Adoption of electronic claims is explainable as over the last twenty years, one by one States required insurances to adopt the CMS-1500 claim form as the standard for all insurance claim submission – both public and private – and then they legislated that all claims be submitted electronically – except by exception request.

 Wide adoption of electronic prescription ordering is explained by the fact that in 2001 pharmacy associations formed Surescripts to create a link to physicians, and replace paper prescriptions with more accurate e-prescribing.
 Then in 2009, The HITECH ACT activated doctors to adopt EHR which also contained ePrescribing modules.

 Electronic prescriptions avert millions of medication errors each year (17.4 million errors last year alone), and today, States are averting a controlled substance crisis by reining in prescription fraud through implementing of the e-prescription system, thus showing the efficacy of electronic solutions.

 Recently a handful of software vendors have traversed the chasm of electronic prior auths(ePA).

 Although individual payer rules presently exist in the hundreds of thousands, and prior authorization form differences exist in the thousands, recently 70 of the largest payers such Blue Cross Blue Shield, United Health Care, AETNA, CIGNA, and HUMANA have adopted the ANSI 278 pre-certification standard, which has been in use by the The Centers for Medicare & Medicaid (CMS) for years now.